Broome, Western Australia: 1950s to 2000s

+In December 1992, roughly 1,000 people gathered at Broome Airport to witness the first international flight arriving from Singapore, carrying 240 passengers.
+The Broome Advertiser reported that "as the first passengers disembarked, they were greeted by loud cheers and applause from the crowd creating a carnival atmosphere."
+The flight was the first time a Boeing 767 had landed in Western Australia outside of Perth.

+In July 1993, the crew of the Indonesian fishing vessel Bunga Tanjung were apprehended off the Kimberley coast, and charged with fishing for trochus inside the Australian Fishing Zone without a licence.
+The crew of 18 had been on their way to the Rowley Shoals when found, which they claimed in Broome District Court they had not known was a marine park.
+From 1988 to July 1993, Customs Coastwatch apprehended a total of 235 illegal vessels in northern waters, of which 197 had come from Indonesia.

 2008 to 2013: Save the Kimberley campaign

 The Broome community led a campaign to protest against a proposal by Woodside Energy to industrialise James Price Point outside Broome with gas refineries.
 The campaign received ardent support from public figures such as John Butler, Missy Higgins, Clare Bowditch, Jimmy Barnes, Paul Kelly, Xavier Rudd, Shane Howard, Rob Hirst, Pigram Brothers and former leader of the Australian Greens, Dr Bob Brown.
 The campaign was one of the biggest in Australian history with many actions leading to arrests including 25 in one day on "Black Tuesday", 5 July 2011 when over 100 riot police were sent to Broome to break up a month long blockade.
 A concert for the campaign was held on 5 October 2012 at Federation Square in Melbourne and was attended by approximately 6,000 people.
 A long term protest camp operated at James Price Point.
 One of the campaign points was to protect the significant "dinosaur highway" of dinosaur tracks that are found in the intertidal zone outside Broome.
 The campaign has since remained a divisive topic amongst locals, with many blaming the "no" decision for the slow economic growth that characterises the region.